goldcaddy77/warthog/README.md

 - Validation: Automatic validation before data is saved using any of the decorators available in the [class-validator](https://github.com/typestack/class-validator#validation-decorators) library.

-## Warning

-The API for this library is still subject to change.
-It will likely shift until version 2, at which time it will become stable.
-I'd love early adopters, but please know that there might be some breaking changes until v2.

 ## Prerequisites

 You must have Postgresql installed to use Warthog.
 If you already have it installed, you can skip this step, otherwise there are 3 options: